desiredpersona/blog-old/_posts/2016-04-21-google-analytics-jekyll.md

 "But how do i setup Google Analytics to only track site visitors on a production environment?"
 I hear you say.

+## Setting Jekyll's environment to production

+We only need to add our Google Analytics script when Jekyll's environment = production.
+This prevents us from messing up our analytics with visits from our localhost development server.

 If you are using Github Pages to build your site, GitHub Pages will automatically set `jekyll.environment == 'production'` for you.

-### Only add Google Analytics when Jekyll's enviroment = production

 If you are using another hosting provider or building your site locally, you will now need to prefix the build command with `JEKYLL_ENV=production` like so